shen-ee/Rush-Diving/index.md

 What are the challenges we are facing:

+* Frequency of barriers
+* How barriers should show up and how we avoid them (make the game more chanlleging at the end)

 What we are planning to do next:

+* Set up everything before mid-term
+* Listening to advice for mates after presentation and advice for random people played this game
+* Group Discussion after mid-term presentation

 ## Team Resources
 * Design Document: [**Link**](https://docs.google.com/document/d/19N5vguExpMt9sz03MD6xMC7tzFUjFZfkoN-_O45qTAE/edit) [**Download**](RushDiving-disign doc.docx)